This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - the relevant Faculty produces a Program Self-Review Report (see External Program Review Self-Review Report Template) prior to an external program review.
 This Program Self-Review Report will be provided to the External Review Panel as background for each program and the Faculty's plans for it;

-- the relevant Faculty will include the approved business plan for consideration by the External Review Panel (this requirement applies only to programs undertaking their initial External Review); and
+- the relevant Faculty will include the approved business case for consideration by the External Review Panel (this requirement applies only to programs undertaking their initial External Review); and

-- the Faculty ensures the timely implementation of Program and Course Approval Committee approved review reports and agreed outcomes.
+- the Faculty ensures the timely implementation of PCAC approved review reports and agreed outcomes.

 External Review Panel Membership

-(203) The External Review Panel must comprise no less than seven members, including four external to the University, consisting of at least one:
+(219) The External Review Panel must comprise no less than seven members, including four external to the University, and consisting of at least one:

 - employer from a related industry/service;